avalokkumar/developer-notes/machine_learning.md

 - It ensures that the final model is optimal in terms of fit and complexity, avoiding overfitting and underfitting.
 - The method is computationally intensive for datasets with many predictors but provides a thorough evaluation of model performance.

+> **Note**: The choice of criterion (AIC, BIC, Adjusted R-squared) is crucial in determining the best model.
+It should reflect the trade-off between model fit and complexity that best suits the dataset and research question.

 ---